DataBooth/py-num-bench/docs/README_Appendix_testing.md

    - Compare output of each implementation against a reference Python version for a known set of inputs.
    - Set up assertions for value equality and edge case handling (zero, negatives, large N, etc).
 2. **Property-Based Testing**:
-   - For numerical algorithms, utilize libraries (e.g. `hypothesis` in Python) to generate random valid input sets.
+   - For numerical algorithms, utilise libraries (e.g. `hypothesis` in Python) to generate random valid input sets.
    - Check properties like monotonicity, bounds, and invariants.
 3. **Round-trip Consistency**:
    - For algorithms with invertible operations, ensure computed outputs are reversible or reconstruct initial inputs.